Luis García Jr.

-Luis Victoriano García Jr. (born May 16, 2000) is a Dominican-American professional baseball second baseman for the Washington Nationals of Major League Baseball (MLB).
+Luis Victoriano García (born May 16, 2000) is a Dominican-American professional baseball infielder for the New York Yankees of Major League Baseball (MLB).
+He has previously played in MLB for the Washington Nationals.
+He made his MLB debut in 2020.

 Early life

 García's father, Luis Rafael García, is a Dominican-born shortstop who briefly reached the major leagues with the Detroit Tigers during their 1999 season.
-Luis Victoriano García was born in New York City, but he moved to the Dominican Republic at the age of 3.
+Luis Victoriano García was born in New York City, but he moved to the Dominican Republic at the age of 8.
 At the age of 16, despite being a U.S. citizen, he signed a contract with the Nationals on July 2, 2016, as an international free agent out of the Dominican Republic.

 Professional career

+Washington Nationals

-When he signed with the Nationals in 2016, García accepted a $1.3 million signing bonus, the second-most the Nationals awarded an international player in the 2016 class behind fellow Dominican shortstop Yasel Antuna.
+When he signed with the Washington Nationals in 2016, García accepted a $1.3 million signing bonus, the second-most the Nationals awarded an international player in the 2016 class behind fellow Dominican shortstop Yasel Antuna.